geoserver/geoserver/doc/en/user/source/webadmin/index.rst

 * The :ref:`Layer Groups <data_webadmin_layergroups>` page displays a list of layer groups, with the ability to add, edit, and delete.
 Details include the associated workspace (if any).

-* The :ref:`Styles <data_webadmin_styles>` page displays a list of styles, with the ability to add, edit, and delete.
+* The :ref:`Styles <styling_webadmin>` page displays a list of styles, with the ability to add, edit, and delete.
 Details include the associated workspace (if any).

 In each of these pages that contain a table, there are three different ways to locate an object: sorting, searching, and paging.
 To alphabetically sort a data type, click on the column header.
 For simple searching, enter the search criteria in the search box and hit Enter.
 And to page through the entries (25 at a time), use the arrow buttons located on the bottom and top of the table.